Maria Terwiel: Arrest

-Following her arrest on 17 September 1942 and brutal interrogation, Terwiel was sentenced to death for treason on 26 January 1943 by the Reichskriegsgericht ("Reich Military Tribunal").
+Following her arrest on 17 September 1942 and brutal interrogation, Terwiel was sentenced to death for treason on 26 January 1943 by the Reichskriegsgericht ("Reich War Tribunal").
 Maria Terwiel was guillotined at Plötzensee Prison in Berlin on 5 August 1943.
 She was 33 years old.
 Himpel had preceded her, executed in May.
 In her immediate resistance circle, only Helmut Roloff was to survive.

 Three days after sentencing she wrote to her two younger siblings, Gerd and Ursula: "I have absolutely no fear of death and certainly not of divine judgement: that at least we don't have to fear.
 Stay true to your principles and forever and always stick together".
 In a farewell letter to a Polish cellmate, Krystyna Wituska, she gave legal advice and formulated appeals for clemency for her fellow prisoners (her own was rejected personally by Hitler).
 Terwiel also wrote a song, “O head full of blood and wounds” in which she called on Christ to "appear to me as a shield to comfort me in my death".